marcelpetersen/mobil/pages/careers/perks.md

     icon: "/uploads/2019/06/13/transport.svg"
     title: Gym or Transport
     content: As a full-time employee, we offer you a free public transportation pass (HVV ProfiCard) or gym membership - your choice!
-Just let the Talent Team know your preference.
+Just let the People Team know your preference.
     sub_title: ''
     show_meetups: false